China Sends Aircraft Carrier Into Taiwan Strait, A Provocative Move

 "Taiwan's Defense Ministry said in a statement that China's aircraft carrier, named the Liaoning, was seen sailing north through the center of the strait that separates Taiwan from mainland China.
 China considers Taiwan, ruled independently since 1949, to be a Chinese province.

-"China's move comes weeks after President-elect Trump broke with diplomatic protocol by speaking on the phone with Taiwanese president Tsai Ing-Wen, and it comes just days after President Tsai made a controversial stopover in the United States, meeting with U.S. Sen. Ted Cruz in Texas, ignoring protests from China's government."
+"China's move comes weeks after President-elect Trump broke with diplomatic protocol by speaking on the phone with Taiwanese President Tsai Ing-Wen, and it comes just days after President Tsai made a controversial stopover in the United States, meeting with U.S. Sen. Ted Cruz in Texas, ignoring protests from China's government."

 In a statement on Wednesday, the Chinese government said it is "committed to promoting peace and stability" in Asia, The Associated Press reports.
 The statement made no reference to Beijing's "increasingly robust assertions of its maritime claims, particularly in the South China Sea," the wire service notes.